This chapter will reveal how to fire the passion of your clients and help them achieve their fitness goals.

 Well, there are a few simple techniques that can help.

-Clients may have a whole range of goals that they want met when they approach you as a personal trainer.
+Clients may have a whole range of goals they want to meet when they approach you as a personal trainer.

-Remember, you want to meet their needs and get them to buy into what it is you offer for a solution.
+Remember, you want to meet their needs and get them to buy into what you offer for a solution.

-And to do that, take their goals and simplify them into easier to achieve points in their journey.
+And to do that, simplify their goals into easier-to-achieve points in their journey.

 Get them to see their goals and success in their mind’s eye

-Once their goals have been redefined into smaller, attainable points in their journey, the task then is to get them to start to visualize their starting point as well as the first goal they have in mind.
+Once their goals have been redefined into smaller, attainable points in their journey, the task is to get them to start to visualize their starting point and the first goal they have in mind.

 That’s a lot and a little daunting.